daljitdokal/kakfa101/README.md

 For example, if you are producing events that are all associated with the same customer, using the customer ID as the key guarantees that all of the events from a given customer will always arrive in order.
 This creates the possibility that a very active key will create a larger and more active partition, but this risk is small in practice and is manageable when it presents itself.
 It is often worth it in order to preserve the ordering of keys.

+### Kafka Brokers

+So far we have talked about events, topics, and partitions, but as of yet, we have not been too explicit about the actual computers in the picture.
+From a physical infrastructure standpoint, Apache Kafka is composed of a network of machines called brokers.
+In a contemporary deployment, these may not be separate physical servers but containers running on pods running on virtualized servers running on actual processors in a physical datacenter somewhere.
+However they are deployed, they are independent machines each running the Kafka broker process.
+Each broker hosts some set of partitions and handles incoming requests to write new events to those partitions or read events from them.
+Brokers also handle replication of partitions between each other.